If you are not maturing spiritually, you may no longer be born-again!

 28 “‘So take the talent from him and give it to the one who has ten talents.
 29 For to everyone who has, more will be given, and he will have more than enough.
 But from the one who does not have, even what he has will be taken away from him.
 30 And throw this good-for-nothing servant into the outer darkness, where there will be weeping and gnashing of teeth.’

 Notes: "Talent" in this parable is knowledge of God / spiritual maturity.
 We are called to multiply the "talents" that God gives us - meaning increase our knowledge of God.
 The servant who did not multiply his talent in the parable, was called "evil & lazy", and was cast out - "became unsaved".

-Both "fruits" and "talents" in these 3 references mean the same: "spiritual maturity".
-Which is the basis for the true believer's miracle performing abilities, as Jesus mentioned in Mark 16:17-18, and Matthew 7:20.
+Both "fruits" and "talents" here mean the same: "spiritual maturity".
+Which is the basis for the true believer's miracle-performing abilities, as Jesus mentioned in Mark 16:17-18, and Matthew 7:20.

 Obviously Jesus is alluding to something very important we need to do here to maintain our "saved" status.
 Definitely not "works of the flesh" but obedience to grow spiritually.
 Although He does clarify that God is very patient with us and does not quickly give up on us.
 The fact remains, we have a duty to produce fruit / multiply talents.